PXL_20240103_143041556.jpg

 RXCX 616 is a SD18 locomotive built by General Motors Electro-Motive Division in 1960 for the Duluth Missabe and Iron Range Railroad.
 The locomotive was built to haul heavy iron ore trains in Northern Minnesota.
 The locomotive was later acquired by the Elgin, Joliet and Eastern Railway for use on local trains and as a hump yard switcher.

 In 2007 Canadian National Railway acquired the EJ&E and with it SD18 616.
 The locomotive would retired from Canadian National Railway in 2010.
-Railexco purchased 616 in 2023 and plans to return it to service in 2024.
+Railexco purchased 616 in 2023 and returned it to service in 2024.

 Historic Photo Credit: Mike Ripchak Jr